Using Groups on the Commons

 - Think about ways to attract members.
 Do you want to invite people to join?
 You might want to check out who belongs to a related group, or who is on the same campus, etc.

-- Invite others – know someone who would be interested in your group and is a member of the Commons?
+- Send Invites – know someone who would be interested in your group and is a member of the Commons?
 It’s easy to invite that person to join.

-- Group Blog (if activated) – Group blogs are a great way to extend group functionality and share what your group is doing.
+- Group Sites (if activated) – Group sites are a great way to extend group functionality and share what your group is doing.
+A group site is basically a WordPress site in which all members of your group are also either subscribers, contributors, editors, or admins of the site.
+Group sites can be public or private.

-- External Blogs (if activated) – Are there external blogs that are of interest to your group?
+- External Sites (if activated) – Are there external sites that are of interest to your group?
 If so, you can include their RSS feeds in your group’s activity stream.
 Each time a post is published, you will get notified (depending upon your notification settings).

-- Group Event Calendar – A convenient way to establish milestones, schedule activities and due dates
+- Group Event Calendar – A convenient way to establish milestones, schedule activities, events, and due dates

 Getting Your Voice Heard